| |

 Dry bread crumbs in crock pot

-5. Add dry bread cubes to the crock pot.
+5. Add dry bread cubes to the slow cooker.

 Stuffing ingredients in crock pot

-6. Top with 2 cups of broth, vegetable mixture, cranberries and remaining herbs.
+6. Top with 2 cups of broth, the cooked vegetables, cranberries, and remaining herbs.

 Broth and egg for stuffing